Voldemalort/darker-vision-for-5e/README.md

 # Darker Vision for 5e - Foundry VTT Module

-This module attempts to replicate `dnd5e` darkvision rules more accurately, leveraging the existing `dim vision` setting on tokens' `vision` tab.
+This module attempts to replicate `dnd5e` darkvision rules more accurately, leveraging the existing `dim vision` setting on tokens' vision tabs.

 The default Foundry VTT behavior when `dim vision` is set does the following:
 * Renders `darkness` within the `dim vision` radius as `dim light`